Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Simulation studies

 We consider bootstrap tests of $H_0:\Pi_{\mathcal{X}_0}\beta=0$ based on a nominal size 5\%.
 For each simulated dataset, 1000 bootstrap resamples are used to approximate the distribution of test statistics in \eqref{eq_testing_stat}.
 Truncation parameters $h_n$ and $g_n$ are again selected by the rule of thumb suggested in \autoref{ssec_4_1} based on $k_n$.
 Using 1000 simulation runs for each data generation scenario (level of $p$) and sample size $n$, we compute rejection rates by the proportion of times that an original test statistic exceeds the 95th percentile of bootstrap test distribution.
 The supplement \cite{supp} contains more details and findings over different sample sizes $n\in\{50, 200, 400, 600, 800, 1000\}$ as well as both test statistic forms from \eqref{eq_testing_stat}; we present results for $n=50$ here with maximum or $L_\infty$ statistic form $W_{n,\max}$, as other results are qualitatively similar.

 The resulting empirical rejection rates are summarized in \autoref{fig_rejRate}.
-As perhaps expected, the power of the test increases with the degree $p$ of how much the null hypothesis is violated, whether enforcing the null hypothesis \eqref{eq_testing_statTilde} or not \eqref{eq_testing_statHat} in bootstrap.
+As perhaps expected, the power of the test increases with the degree $p$ of how much the null hypothesis is violated, whether enforcing the null hypothesis in bootstrap by \eqref{eq_testing_statTilde}, or not by \eqref{eq_testing_statHat}.
 However, enforcing the null hypothesis maintains size better (i.e., when $p=0$), which then also leads to slightly better power here.
 Another advantage to bootstrap enforcement of the null hypothesis is less sensitivity to choices of truncation parameters $h_n,g_n$.
-Results in the supplement \cite{supp} indicate that honoring the null hypothesis in bootstrap typically ensures good performance in testing as truncations $h_n,g_n$ are varied, which is not equally true for the bootstrap version that does not enforce the null (e.g., small $g_n$).
+Results in the supplement \cite{supp} indicate that honoring the null hypothesis in bootstrap typically ensures good performance in testing as truncations $h_n,g_n$ are varied, which is not equally true for the bootstrap version that does not enforce the null hypothesis.